tilt-dev/tilt.build/docs/product_faq.md

 As of May 2022, [we've been acquired by Docker](https://www.docker.com/blog/welcome-tilt-fixing-the-pains-of-microservice-development-for-kubernetes/).

 Our mission is to build great cloud-native development tools for every developer.

 ---

+### Does that mean Tilt will become part of Docker Desktop?

+Our current plan is to continue to maintain Tilt as an open-source project.

+The Tilt team now works across multiple Docker projects, including Docker Compose and Docker Desktop.
+We make sure these projects work great together.
+We're taking many of the ideas from Tilt and bringing them to everyone who works with containers.

+We're also working on new projects to complement Tilt.
+Stay tuned!

+---